 1963, 22 min., color, DVD The Stump Makers: “Cutting the Lungs Out of the Planet” Judy Bari In The Stump Makers, Harvey Richards presents footage of wasteful forest practices and ecological devastation caused by major logging companies’ clear cutting operations in California … Continue reading →

 1964, 18 min., color, DVD Wasted Woods: “Cut and Get Out.
 After Us, the Deluge and the Desert.”
 Wasted Woods shows corporate destruction of the forest on the West Coast during the 1950’s and 60’s.
 In a period of booming log … Continue reading →

 1975, 28 min., color, DVD Clear Cutting Threatens the Survival of the Species Vanishing Redwoods depicts the delicate natural balance required for the growth and survival of redwood forests.
 Photographed in northern California and Oregon, it shows how the logging industry’s … Continue reading →

 1971, 23 min., color, DVD Deforestation: “After us, the deluge and the desert.”
 Timber Tigers consume the forests using the corporate logging practices we know as clear cutting.
 Approaching the environment as an input to create profits is a narrow view … Continue reading →

-1960, 24 min., color, DVD Butte, Montana, The Richest Hill on Earth Perch of the Devil is about the hard rock miners of Butte, Montana, and the copper strike of 1959.
-Harvey Richards traveled to Butte, Montana in the 1959 … Continue reading →
+1960, 24 min., color, DVD Butte, Montana Labor History and the Miner’s Strike 1959 Perch of the Devil is about the hard rock miners of Butte, Montana, and the copper strike of 1959.
+Harvey Richards traveled to Butte, Montana in … Continue reading →